OECD urges ECB to buy euro zone assets to revive economy

 “Should the ECB really go down the route of buying government bonds, it would be transformative,” said Greg Fuzesi at JP Morgan in London.
 “It would change perceptions of where the euro area is heading and could have a huge effect on the outlook.”

-Additional reporting by Georgina Prodhan in Vienna, Sakari Suoninen and Paul Carrel in Frankfurt; Writing by Paul Taylor Editing by Jeremy Gaunt
+Additional reporting by Georgina Prodhan in Vienna and Paul Carrel in Frankfurt; Writing by Paul Taylor